sitepilot/sitepilot/readme.md

 Setup a custom client role and select capabilities.

+### Log

+Log all updates (plugin, theme and core) to a custom post.

 ### Menu

 Register an admin menu with server information and WordPress statistics.

+### Report

+Send maintenance / update reports to clients (using Mailgun).

+- Set the report interval (in days).
+- Set the report subject and message.
+- Send a copy to a Slack webhook.

 ### Support